 We have also included links to past conferences to aid your search for Green ICT materials.

 |Which region has the most Green ICT conferences?|

 The Open Compute Project (OCP) is an American-lead initiative to collaboratively develop shred technology to improve data center performance and efficiency.
 Three Chinese large companies, Baidu, Alibaba and Tencent, founded a similar initiative in 2011.

-Companies and individuals are advancing innovative ideas for more sustainable products.
+Businesses and individuals are advancing innovative ideas with potential for mainstream Green ICT.
 These range from products and services available today to futuristic concepts for tomorrow.
-A 3-D printer made out of of African e-waste is the latest - watch the video.
+The latest is modular electronics for devices and IoT.

 Updates from Africa and the Middle East.
+Our most recent is about and Arabic-language Green ICT webinar.
+Click on 'ME-Africa' tag above for all news about the region.
 Click here for regional Green ICT updates from around the globe.
-Click on 'Africa-ME' tag above for all news about the region.

-Most Green ICT focuses on hardware.
+Most Green ICT efforts focus on hardware.
 That make sense, because hardware lifecycles encompass everything from environmentally responsible sourcing of its raw materials through energy efficiency of its use to sustainable disposal at its end-of-life.
 Special utility software such as desktop power-saving plays a central role in Green ICT, but less attention has been given to the application and system software in the gear, itself.
-Now, projects are looking at how to create more sustainable software.